 NOTE8b: The term RM-REGISTERED state corresponds to the term 5GMM-REGISTERED mode used in TS 24.501 [35].

-Roaming Hub: Roaming Intermediary; as defined by GSMA.
+Roaming Hub: A type of Roaming Intermediary that provides a set of services to client PLMNs to facilitate the deployment and the operation of roaming and interworking services; as defined by GSMA.

-Editor's Note: Reference to GSMA PRD that defines the IPX provider entity will be added when GSMA determines the PRD in which it will be defined.

 Roaming Intermediary: an entity that provides roaming related services.

 Routing Indicator: An indicator defined in TS 23.003 [19] that can be used for AUSF or UDM selection.